qfuggett/star-wars-random-profile-generator/README.md

 # Star Wars Profile Generator
-A React application that allows the user to randomly generate a Star Wars profile.
+A React application that allows the user to randomly generate a Star Wars profile with data pulled from a Star Wars API.

 ## Installation
 `cd frontend` to enter the project.